IntersectMBO/plutus/doc/read-the-docs-site/adr/0002-steppable-cek-machine.md

   ...
 ```

+### Argument: coroutine system

+Why a coroutine system?
+In short, structuring the code this way will ease our future work.
+Some of the advantages are mentioned above already.
+Here is a summary:

+- The debugger is naturally a coroutine, where one routine is the user and the other is the CEK machine, and they take turns to suspend and pass data and control to each other in a debugging session.
+The literature has contributed a good way to design/implement a coroutine.
+It makes sense to implement a well studied design.
+- We can probably reuse the same monad (`CekM`) in the steppable CEK machine, because we can convert it to/from `IO` via `unsafeSTToIO` and `unsafeIOToST`.
+- It should be easier when we add more functionalities because multiple suspension functors and computations can be composed using [coproducts](https://www.cambridge.org/core/services/aop-cambridge-core/content/view/14416CB20C4637164EA9F77097909409/S0956796808006758a.pdf/data-types-a-la-carte.pdf).
+- This should also play nicely when we implement Debug Adapter Protocol for the debugger later on.

 ## Implications

-In summary, we proposed to add a separate CEK machine for debugging.
-We will implement it as a coroutine system with "steps".
+In summary, we proposed to implement the debugging machine as a coroutine system with "steps".
 This implies that:

-- We have to maintain two separate CEK machines.
-E.g., we need to check conformance of both machines.
+- We have to maintain the CEK machine.
+E.g., we need to check its conformance.
 - We will add a debugger for our users.
 We can give users more information at each evaluation step.
 - We will need to write some tests to ensure that the debugging machine continuously output reasonable information.